ibmresilient/resilient-community-apps/fn_service_now/docs/customize_resilient_guide/README.md

 </details>

 ### Sending SOAR artifacts to SNOW
-It is possible to utilize the `SNOW: Update Record` function to send artifact values to SNOW records.
-The example above is set to synchronize the severity of a SOAR record to the desired field in SNOW on update.
+You can utilize the SNOW: Update Record function to send artifact values to SNOW records.
+The previous example for update is set to synchronize the severity of a SOAR record to the desired field in SNOW on update.
 To synchronize on artifact values:

 1. Using the resilient-sdk, `clone` the example workflow into a new workflow with `changetype` artifact.
     ```